 To conform means to adapt to fit in with new conditions.
-So if you travel to Morocco, you should conform to the local custom and adjust your usually skin-bearing wardrobe to one that is more modest.
+So if you travel to Morocco, you should conform to the local custom and adjust your usual wardrobe to one that is more modest.

 Sometimes conform gets a bad rap, carrying with it the sense of compromising one’s individuality to fit in or please others.
 But take note that it doesn’t always have to carry such a negative charge.
 For example, the manager of a factory that produces bouncy balls would want each ball that came off his conveyor belts to conform to a high standard of durability, bounciness, and roundness.